jalamprea/Auth-test/README.md

 ## Object Models
-Although I have not used ES6 classes, I have created the library based on the same concepts, exposing public methods/functions and keeping internal functions as private per each module.
+Although I have not used ES6 classes, this library is based on the same concepts, exposing public methods/functions and keeping internal functions as private per each module.

 ### index